 Fernandez was not an eloquent orator.
 He was not overly concerned with structure.
 In the details, therefore, many people found him hard to follow.
-For example, his main points would often be lengthy sentences such as this one on Philippians 1:21, "He considers Christ worthy of exaltation as the only sensible response to the joy and happiness he now has in Christ as well as the further joy he will experience at death."30 At times, he would become repetitive and his content was not known to be strong in specific application.
+For example, his main points would often be lengthy sentences such as this one on Philippians 1:21, "He considers Christ worthy of exaltation as the only sensible response to the joy and happiness he now has in Christ as well as the further joy he will experience at death."
+At times, he would become repetitive and his content was not known to be strong in specific application.
 He was notorious for his abrupt conclusions.
-As his mentor wryly described, "I'd say as a homiletician, [he was] the world's worst concluder: just crash landing."31 Yet to his flock, many of these oratorical weaknesses were endearing.
-Whether it was his spastic body movements, his proclivity to weep in the pulpit, or his driving intensity, person after person has attested to the
+As his mentor wryly described, "Td say as a homiletician, [he was] the world's worst concluder: just crash landing."
+Yet to his flock, many of these oratorical weaknesses were endearing.
+Whether it was his spastic body movements, his proclivity to weep in the pulpit, or his driving intensity, person after person has attested to the quality of his genuineness, his candid speech, and his self-effacing illustrations.

-27Steve Fernandez, "Grace and Power: The Glories of Salvation in Christ,"
+Steve Fernandez, "Grace and Power: The Glories of Salvation in Christ,"